-48. If an insurer/takaful operator/takaful operator sell both life products and general products each of which is separately identifiable:

-- (a) Charge GST on the general product/plan and claim ITC attributable to that supply. - (b) Do not charge GST on the life product/plan and not entitled to claim ITC attributable to that supply.
+- 51. If an insurer or takaful operator sell both life products and general products each of which is separately identifiable: - (a) Charge GST on the general product/plan and claim ITC attributable to that supply. - (b) Do not charge GST on the life product/plan and not entitled to claim ITC attributable to that supply.